 The right seat starts with your child’s current height and weight.
 Not with what they want, not with what a friend’s kid uses, and not with what looks like the next step.

 Rear-facing, forward-facing, and booster seats each cover a different stage.
 Moving up too early is one of the easiest mistakes parents make.
-Go by the seat’s limits, not by guesswork.
-A child who still fits safely in the current seat does not need to graduate just because a birthday passed or the next stage looks more convenient.
+So go by the seat’s limits, not by guesswork.
+A child who still fits safely in the current seat does not need to move up just because a birthday passed.

 Your car changes the answer too.
 A seat that works perfectly in a large SUV may sit at an awkward angle in a compact sedan.
-A seat that looks easy in a video may feel completely different once you are leaning into your own back seat in a parking lot.
+Even if a seat looks easy in a video, it can feel completely different once you are leaning into your own back seat in a parking lot.
+That is why testing in your actual vehicle matters more than any review.

 What NJ Car Seat Laws Actually Require

 The law tells you the minimum.
 It does not tell you what is actually best for your kid.
-But understanding what NJ car seat laws actually require gives you a clearer starting point than guessing or going by what another parent told you in the school parking lot.
+But understanding what NJ car seat laws require gives you a clearer starting point than guessing.

-The key idea is that you do not move up just because your child hits a birthday or a weight number.
+The key idea is simple.
+You do not move up just because your child hits a birthday or a weight number.
 You move up when the current seat no longer fits safely.
+Families who want a closer look at child passenger safety requirements in New Jersey can find a detailed breakdown of each stage there.

 What NJ Car Seat Laws Do Not Cover About Used Seats

 Hand-me-down seats save money, but only when the history is clear.
-If the seat came from a close family member who knows its full background, you have a starting point.
-If it came from a yard sale, a thrift shop, or someone who “thinks it should still be fine,” that is a different situation.
+If the seat came from a close family member who knows its full background, you have a reasonable starting point.
+If it came from a yard sale or a thrift shop, that is a different situation.

 The Install Can Make or Break a Good Seat

+According to the National Highway Traffic Safety Administration, nearly 59% of car seats are not installed correctly.
 A seat can look perfect in reviews and still feel wrong in your vehicle.
-Some seats take up too much front-to-back space.
-Others sit at an angle that does not work in smaller back seats.
-Even a top-rated seat turns into a headache if the install never feels secure.
+Some take up too much front-to-back space.
+Others sit at an angle that does not work in a smaller back seat.

 After a Crash, Do Not Guess